haugene/docker-transmission-openvpn/docs/supported-providers.md

 ### If you only need to mount one file

 You might not need to mount a folder of configs.
 You may just have one config file you want to use.
-In that case you can just mount it directly.
+In that case, you can just mount it directly.
 Mounting it as `default.ovpn` will let you omit `OPENVPN_CONFIG` as well.

 Compose sample:
 ```